 The committee discussed changing the wording to suggest how other departments may offer Comm in the Major courses.
 The committee discussed if WE certification would be grand-fathered in, or would those teaching a Comm in the Major course need to attend a workshop for both written and oral communication?
 As a committee this needs to be agreed upon.

 The committee discussed the workshop requirement for teaching a Comm in the Major course.
 Ideas included requiring one person per department be trained in a workshop, frequency of training workshops, guidelines that need to be established, perhaps an on-line tutorial as well as a voluntary workshop option.
-It was agreed to discuss this more in future.
+It was agreed to discuss this more in the future.

 Cultural and Environmental Awareness.